-Sprinkle cookie crumbs in bottom of 7 inch spring form pan; set aside.
+Sprinkle cookie crumbs in bottom of buttered 10 inch spring form pan; set aside.

-Beat or process in blender cream cheese, sugar, cottage cheese until smooth.
+Combine and mix cream cheese, sugar, ricotta cheese until smooth.

-Add cocoa, flour, amaretto, vanilla, salt and egg; beat until well blended.
+Add cocoa, flour, amaretto, vanilla, salt and eggs; beat until well blended.

 Fold in chocolate chips; slowly pour mixture over cookie crumbs.

-Bake at 300F degrees for 65 to 70 minutes or until cheesecake is set.
+Bake for 90 minutes or until cheesecake is set in center.

-Cool and chill for 8 hours before removing sides and serving.
+Cool completely in pan; chill for 8 hours before removing sides and serving.